Unified pricing rules (Beta)

 Learn more in the Authorized Buyers developer documentation article Authorized Buyers Real-Time Bidding Proto.

 If Optimized Pricing is enabled in your network, unified pricing rules continue to apply.
-The higher floor price between the Optimized Pricing floor price or the unified pricing rule floor price applies to Ad Exchange traffic.
-For Exchange Bidding, only the unified pricing rules floor price applies.
+The higher price between the Optimized Pricing floor price or the unified pricing rule price applies to Ad Exchange traffic.
+For Exchange Bidding, only the unified pricing rules prices apply.

-Suppose you have requests from an incoming Ad Manager A that's going to Ad Manager B, with a primary ("mapped") Ad Exchange Account B. In this case, the rules set in Ad Manager B apply to any requests coming from Ad Manager A to Ad Exchange Account B.
+In the example below, requests are coming from Ad Manager A and going to Ad Manager B, with a primary ("mapped") Ad Exchange Account B. In this case, the rules set in Ad Manager B apply to any requests coming from Ad Manager A to Ad Exchange Account B.

 Ad Manager A Ad Manager B